 FPTP favours the Conservative Party in elections, because so many Labour votes are wasted in safe Labour seats.

 In addition, FPTP breeds apathy, which leads to lower levels of voter registration and turnout.
 People who aren't registered to vote, or who don't vote, tend to be young, to live in rented accommodation, and to be less affluent... and these are groups that historically favour the Labour party.

 FPTP also favours a right-wing agenda in other, more subtle, ways.
 Research shows that PR systems tend to produce societies with lower levels of inequality, higher levels of public spending, and a fairer distribution of public goods.

 It's not hard to see how this comes about.
 Although PR systems do produce right-of-centre governments, these governments tend to be broadly-based and to operate with a degree of consensus.
 Because of this, they find it difficult to launch attacks on the welfare state such as we regularly see from Conservative governments in the UK.

 Some people support FPTP because they look forward to the day when the Labour Party wins an overall majority in Parliament on a minority of the vote, and introduces a socialist programme.

 The problem here is that with an FPTP system, the Tories will eventually win again - and will dismantle all the gains of the Labour years.
 Tory governments have sold off council houses built under Labour; they are dismantling the NHS; and their attacks on the welfare state have reversed Labour's reductions in child poverty and seen thousands of families relying on food banks.

-Broad-based PR governments could introduce Labour's programme of reforms, most of which is extremely popular with the electorate.
+Broad-based governments elected under proportional representation could introduce Labour's programme of reforms, most of which is extremely popular with the electorate.
 And Tory governments, when they eventually come along, would find it difficult to dismantle them.